Through the Wire Logo

 Home Next View Product

-2 And the earth was without form and empty.
-And darkness was on the face of the deep.
-And the Spirit of God moved on the face of the waters.
+2 And the earth was waste and void; and darkness was upon the face of the deep: and the Spirit of God moved upon the face of the waters.

 Devotional image for Day 1